 Patients suffering from chronic medical conditions live with the effects of these daily.
-Some patients are occasionally inconvenienced by mild symptoms of a hidden condition, that are well controlled by medical intervention, with others living with life threatening, crippling symptoms that severely limit their quality of life.
-Symptoms so overwhelming and intruding so deeply into a patient’s life, that complexity factors such as anxiety and depression can develop, further complicating treatment needs.
+Some patients are occasionally inconvenienced by mild symptoms of a hidden condition that are well controlled by medical intervention, with others living with life threatening, crippling symptoms that severely limit their quality of life.
+Symptoms can be so overwhelming and intruding so deeply into a patient’s life, that complexity factors such as anxiety and depression can develop, further complicating treatment needs.

-The vast gulf between the two extremes of living with a chronic condition, makes managing them with a ‘one size fits all’ approach impossible, if the desired outcome is patients living the best quality of health available to them.
+The vast gulf between the two extremes of living with a chronic condition makes managing them with a ‘one size fits all’ approach impossible, if the desired outcome is patients living the best quality of health available to them.

 The ability to implement technological solutions to address this critical balancing act can already be seen in many departments and in multiple specialities.
 One such digital intervention is the use of clinical and patient reported outcomes software to help manage treatment and patient care.

-All patients attend clinic appointments; however, the implementation of a PROMs programme means that clinicians can monitor a patient’s quality of life and not just the patient’s symptoms, helping the clinical team to triage those in greater need of appointments.
+All patients attend clinic appointments.
+However, the implementation of a PROMs programme means that clinicians can monitor a patient’s quality of life and not just the patient’s symptoms, helping the clinical team to triage those in greater need of appointments.

 This process also engages patients in their own treatments, empowering them to take control of their condition and treatment.
-It also aides the patient to record and demonstrate symptoms over a period of time, as opposed to a pressurised recollection of symptoms experienced in the same time period, in a clinic appointment.
+It also aids the patient to record and demonstrate symptoms over a period of time, as opposed to a pressurised recollection of symptoms experienced in the same time period, in a clinic appointment.
 This can be particularly advantageous when clinic appointments and check up’s are months and years apart.